Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions

-Given the critical role of edge cases in the development of \ac{ad} systems, a diverse array of methods have been applied to detect edge cases.
-However, a comprehensive survey reviewing these methods is notably absent.
-This study aims to address this gap by reviewing and categorizing edge case detection methods and their evaluation techniques.
-To this end, we take a systematic and practical approach to support both \ac{av} developers and researchers.
-First, we categorize the edge case detection methods based on different modules of \iac{av}.
+To achieve this, we take a hierarchical approach.
+First, we categorize the edge case detection methods based on different modules of \iac{av} stack.
 We identify ``perception-related'' edge cases, which involve challenges in detecting and interpreting visual sensory data; and ``trajectory-related'' edge cases, which are associated with motion prediction, planning, and control mechanisms of \iac{av}.
-Following this, we further break down this classification of methods based on their underlying principles and theories for detecting edge cases.
-Next, we introduce a largely overlooked class of edge cases, termed ``knowledge-driven,'' which leverages expert insights to detect or generate new edge cases that complement the data-driven methods.
-Beyond this systematic overview of edge case detection methods, we present a unique overview of assessment techniques and metrics for evaluating the effectiveness and accuracy of edge case detection methods.
-Finally, we explore the challenges and future research directions for advancing edge case detection in the \ac{av} domain.
+Next, we break down the classification of methods based on their underlying principles and approaches for detecting edge cases. {\cstart Furthermore, we introduce a largely overlooked class of edge case detection approaches, namely ``knowledge-driven,'' which leverages expert insights to detect or generate new edge cases.
+This class of methods extends traditional expert-defined test scenarios (e.g., NHTSA pre-crash scenarios) by expanding their scope, selection criteria, and relevance assessment.
+Unlike traditional expert-defined scenarios that focus primarily on simplified crash patterns, knowledge-driven methods preserve complexity and define multi-criteria heuristic rules to capture various types of challenging situations, not limited to crashes.
+Knowledge-driven approaches enable proactive identification of edge cases that may never appear in crash databases or training datasets.} Beyond this systematic overview of detection methods, we review the assessment techniques and metrics for evaluating the effectiveness and accuracy of edge case detection methods, and explore the challenges and future research directions for advancing edge case detection in the \ac{av} domain.

-By taking this approach, our survey makes several key contributions to the field.
-To our knowledge, this is the first survey that comprehensively reviews and classifies edge case detection methods across all \ac{av} subsystems, moving beyond the typical focus on perception-related cases \cite{Breitenstein2020SystematizationDriving, Heidecker2021AnDrivingb, Bogdoll2022AnomalySurvey}.
-Moreover, we provide an overview of methods and metrics used to assess edge case detection techniques.
-Evaluating the effectiveness and accuracy of edge case detection methods is essential as it ensures relevant edge cases are correctly identified while minimizing misclassifications of normal scenarios as edge cases, thereby optimizing resources and enhancing system reliability.
-Last but not least, we bring forth the concept of knowledge-driven edge cases, expanding the discussion beyond traditional data-driven approaches.